-Create Meaning Through Purposeful Actions
+Create Purposeful Goals

-How to break the linearity of goals
+How to evaluate the linearity of your goals.

-Discover how to create meaning
+Discover how to create purposeful goals

 TAKE PART IN ONE OF OUR EXPERIENTIAL SEMINARS

-MORE ON HOW TO CREATE MEANING…
+MORE ON HOW TO CREATE PURPOSEFUL GOALS…

 Goals represent what we aim for, the benefits we expect as a result of our actions.
 The true meaning of the benefits we work for, rests in the need they come to fulfill; the purpose.
 For example, a new promotion at work may represent security, knowledge, sense of empowerment, or comfort in the money gained.
 The series of actions we undertake reflects the way we energize ourselves in making choices and decisions.
 Do we choose to be friendly, cooperative, truthful, open or reserved in our behavior?
 Actions are the ingredients of the whole process; the acts through which we express our feelings and needs.
 They are, therefore, the true indicators of self and purpose.
 They are real and truthful in the meaning they create.
 When we examine our actions we become aware of what we create; the significance of the results in fulfilling our purpose, as well as, how they were brought about.
 Of course, we may miss fulfilling our needs when our expectations (the goals we set) do not represent them; these are goals that act as purpose and misguide us.
 But, we succeed by understanding why we fail in the process of creating meaning for ourselves.